Understanding bind

 What you see here is a basic implementation of the Maybe Monad.
 And it is the implementation of the second solution I showed in the null is Evil post.

-Defining map
+Defining map and apply through bind

-The combination of return
+The combination of return and bind is really powerful.
+In

 Understanding apply we already saw that we can